apicco/spotquant/README.md

 Quantification of the fluorescence intensity in diffraction limited spots, imaged by fluorescence microscopy.

+# Versions
+1.04 - The threshold value used to compute the mask with the Yen algorithm is now computed on the image z max projection.
+That way the threshold values are smaller and the spot selection less stringent.
+Otherwise, dim spots were often discarded.

 # Installation

 You need Python 3.X.
 To install the `spotquant` package it is sufficient to download it [here](https://github.com/apicco/spotquant/archive/master.zip).